dirksavage88/side_x_side_stereo/README.md

 - right\_output\_image\_topic -- defaults to /right/image_raw
 - left\_camera\_info\_topic -- defaults to /left/camera_info
 - right\_camera\_info\_topic -- defaults to /right/camera_info
-- output\_width -- output images are rescaled to this width.
-If 0 or not set, it will be 1/2 of the input\_image\_topic width.
-- output\_height -- output images are rescaled to this height.
-If 0 or not set, it will be the same as the input\_image\_topic height.

 - left_cam_calibration_file -- URL to left camera calibration yaml file
 - right_cam_calibration_file -- URL to right camera calibration yaml file